-The cumulative effects of cold temperature on cause-specific mortality and age-specific non-external mortality, with 1 st percentile of temperature (19.35°C) relative to 25 th percentile of temperature (24.7°C) (Table 2).
+We calculated the cumulative effects of cold temperature on cause-specific mortality and age-specific non-external mortality along the lags, with 1st percentile of temperature (19.35°C) relative to 25th percentile of temperature (24.7°C) (Table 2).
 The cold temperature was significantly associated with the risk of all mortality types and age groups, except for respiratory mortality.

 We changed df (6–15 per year) for time to control for season, which gave similar results (data not shown).
 We changed df (3–7) for humidity, PM10, and O3, and the estimated effects of temperature were not substantially changed.
 In addition, we changed the maximum lag from 22 to 30 days, which gave similar results (data not shown).
 The models used in this study seemed to have adequately captured the main effects of temperature on mortality.